aspose-pdf/Aspose.PDF-Documentation/net/get-started/basics-of-dom-api/_index.md

 #### Aspose.PDF.Devices

 We can perform various operations on the PDF documents such as converting PDF document to various image formats.
 However, such operations do not belong to the Document object and we cannot extend the Document class for such operations.
 That's why we have introduced the concept of the Device in the new DOM API.

-#### Aspose.PDF.Generator

-The old Aspose.PDF for.NET (pre-6.0) provided the features to create new PDF file from scratch.
-As we have merged old Aspose.PDF and Aspose.PDF.Kit, all the classes previously available in old Aspose.PDF for .NET have been moved under the Aspose.PDF.Generator namespace.
-So, if you want to execute the old Aspose.PDF code using the new product, use this namespace.

-This namespace is obsolete and starting Aspose.PDF for .NET 17.5, it is removed from API.

 ##### Aspose.PDF.Facades